zhouselena/nuggets2-team14-headbashing-public/README.md

 ### Extra Credit:
 * Player who quits before the end of the game gives up their gold, leaving a new pile at their last location.
 Another player can pick it up.
+* Allow players to steal gold from other players by stepping onto them.
+Optionally alert players when they "hear someone coming.

 ## Known Issues